BOTANICAL GARDEN, an enchanting tropical garden in the middle of Príncipe Real – Rua da Escola Politécnica, 56;

 Unlike many other Mediterranean beach resorts, which suddenly sprung up with the advent of mass tourism, Cascais has been established as a holiday destination since the early 19th century.
 Historically Cascais was a minor fishing port but this was transformed when King Fernando II (1816-1885) proclaimed Cascais as his preferred destination for his summer retreat.

-Known as “The Town of Kings and Fishes”, this trend of high-society has continued through to the present day, with many of Lisbon’s rich and famous living within the vicinity of Cascais, and provides the region with a prosperous and sophisticated atmosphere.
+Known as “The Town of Kings and Fishes”, this trend of high-society has continued through to the present day, with many of Lisbon’s rich and famous living within the vicinity of Cascais, and providing the region with a prosperous and sophisticated atmosphere.

 (You can reach Cascais and Estoril by train taking it in CAIS DO SODRÉ Train Station)